mkung6/IGN-Code-Foo/04-full-stack/README.md

 Visit `localhost:4000` in your browser to view graphiql.

+note: if you get an npm "unexpected token import", please make sure you have a `.babelrc` file with presets for ES2015.

 ## Chat app details

 For my chat application, I wanted to create something relatively simple and lightweight.
 So for my stack I chose to use React with GraphQL, and SQLite so that we don't have to download and run any database server.